scimad/scimad.github.io/_posts/2019-05-29-silent-conversation.markdown

 Death comes every now and then,
 each time taking something away,
 just like the rain does.
-What if someday,I will have nothing left
+What if someday, I will have nothing left
 to sacrifice to the god of death?
 Nothing, other than myself.
-Would someone love a dead self?
+Would someone still love a dead self?
 Would you?

 Why do I love death so much?